aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_image.md

       --no-progress                       suppress progress bar
       --offline-scan                      do not issue API requests to identify dependencies -o, --output string                     output file name
+      --parallel int                      number of goroutines enabled for parallel scanning, set 0 to auto-detect parallelism (default 5)
       --password strings                  password.
 Comma-separated passwords allowed.
 TRIVY_PASSWORD should be used for security reasons.
       --platform string                   set platform in the form os/arch if image is multi-platform capable --policy-bundle-repository string   OCI registry URL to retrieve policy bundle from (default "ghcr.io/aquasecurity/trivy-policies:0")